PRIVATE OR PUBLIC LIABILITY COMPANY (BV VS. NV)

 The Dutch Trade Register

-Both the Dutch BV and the Dutch NV need to be registered in the Trade Registry in the Netherlands, registering your business is mandatory for almost all legal business practices.
+Both the Dutch BV company and the Dutch NV company need to be registered in the Trade Registry in the Netherlands, registering your business is mandatory for almost all legal business practices.
 The Dutch Trade Register serves to provide a legal framework that enables a corporation to act as its own entity in terms of liability and taxation.
 Moreover, the Dutch Trade Register provides an authenticity for companies when dealing with customers and interacting with other businesses.
 The business register includes the following information:

 What is best for me?